Anshul-Solanki/MLAlgos/RecurrentClassificationAnomalyDetector/README.md

 S1=[0:10], S2=[10:20], S3=[15:25], S4=[23:33], .. ., Sn=[90:100]
 Si indicates ith segment
-and segments can be separated with variable sliding length to account for pattern match with shift (which is discussed in further sections)
+and segments can be separated with variable sliding length to account for pattern match with shift
 For example if this results into two clusters:
 [S1, S3, ..
 Sn] [S2, S4 ..
 Sm]
 The reason why S3 starts from 15 instead of 20 is because pattern [0:10] matches with [15:20]
 When shifting segment [20:30] backwards to [15:20] prevents forming false clusters and in turn prevents forming false anomaly clusters

+NOTE: More details to calculate segments distance along with shift is discussed in further section.

 Clustering algorithm works as per below steps to achieve time complexity O(N*C), where N is number of segments, and C is number of clusters